 Our regional residents and fellows train within Luzerne, Lackawanna, Wayne and Pike counties.
 Strong affiliations with Commonwealth Health System, the U.S. Department of Veterans Affairs and Geisinger, as well as multiple regional learning environments including Maternal and Family Health Services, Pike Family Health Center, Rural Health Corporation, Scranton Counseling Center, Scranton Primary Health Care Center and Wayne Memorial Community Health Center allow us to provide diverse, innovative learning environments for trainees.

-The Wright Center has proven itself to be a successful vehicle for responsibly stewarding local and federal funds into our regional economy through workforce production, job opportunities and employee and physician retention.
-The organization’s finances are organized through The Wright Center for Graduate Medical Education and The Wright Center Medical Group.
+The Wright Center for Community Health and its affiliated entity The Wright Center for Graduate Medical Education has proven itself to be a successful vehicle for responsibly stewarding local and federal funds into our regional economy through workforce production, job opportunities and employee and physician retention.
 The Wright Center for Graduate Medical Education received revenues from federal grants, hospital affiliations (residency and fellowship agreements) and reimbursements, IRB and research fees, interest and dividends.
-The Wright Center Medical Group received supplies and revenues from patient services, grant support, 340B drug pricing and various contributions.
-At the close of FY2016-17, operations reflected net assets of $11.6M.

-The Wright Center’s impact on the economy in Northeastern Pennsylvania goes beyond payroll and purchasing; it also includes direct and indirect effects.
-When The Wright Center purchases goods from local suppliers and bolsters partnerships with regional organizations for services like consulting and construction, those businesses, in turn, buy some of what they need from other local companies.
+The organization’s impact on the economy in Northeastern Pennsylvania goes beyond payroll and purchasing; it also includes direct and indirect effects.
+When we purchase goods from local suppliers and bolster partnerships with regional organizations for services like consulting and construction, those businesses, in turn, buy some of what they need from other local companies.

-Similarly, The Wright Center’s employees (and the employees of partners and suppliers) spend part of their take-home pay locally for housing, utilities, food, child care, entertainment and other routine household needs.
+Similarly, our employees (and the employees of partners and suppliers) spend part of their take-home pay locally for housing, utilities, food, child care, entertainment and other routine household needs.
 In 2017, $39.9M in value and $69.2M in monetary output was infused into Northeastern Pennsylvania through spending, housing, utilities, etc., according to calculations by The Institute for Public Policy and Economic Development, Wilkes-Barre, PA.

-All Wright Center team members also give of their time and talents, participating in at least two community events per year, including charity 5Ks, food pantry drives as well as educational work at senior centers, with a variety of non-profit organizations.
-The Wright Center also engages an active Auxiliary membership to lead special outreaches, make personal connections with patients and ease hardships.
+All of our team members also give of their time and talents, participating in at least two community events per year, including charity 5Ks, food pantry drives as well as educational work at senior centers, with a variety of non-profit organizations.
+The organization also engages an active Auxiliary membership to lead special outreaches, make personal connections with patients and ease hardships.
 Our Auxiliary holds annual Purse Bingo and Trunk N Treat events, as well as hosts monthly food pantries and distributes gas cards to patients in need throughout the year.

-Innovation is at the core of The Wright Center’s values.
+Innovation is at the core of our values.
 In addition to our commitment to graduate medical education and patient care, our team is always looking for ways to better our community and ourselves.

 Some of our organization’s recent unique initiatives are listed below and you can click on each individual link to find more details.